holly-cummins/quarkus-langchain4j-pet-adoption-demo/README.md

 ### General shortcuts

-Ctrl-` to enter presenter mode in IDEA
+Ctrl-`,6,1 to enter presenter mode in IDEA
-Cmd-tab to choose app on Mac
+Ctrl-G to rename multiple occurrences of something (useful for adjusting duplicated resource endpoints) Cmd-tab to choose app on Mac

 ### Prep